PrimeRFP SCOUT · NAICS Intelligence

 Access full data in SCOUT →SCOUT Market Insights

-→VA's 1,944 awards at $10.5B reflect a high-frequency, mid-size construction opportunity set across medical center renovations, spinal cord injury centers, and outpatient clinic expansions.
+→VA's 3,241 awards at $3.0B reflect a high-frequency, mid-size construction opportunity across medical center renovations, spinal cord injury centers, and outpatient clinic expansions.

 Frequently Asked Questions — NAICS 236220